dustin-archive/hyperapp-starterkit/README.md

 ### Stash

-> Store a state slice on demand.
+> Store a state on demand.

 Stash is place to store arbitrary information.
 This is great for rapid development or debugging!